A Mark of Distinction

 The Honors distinction from an ABET-accredited engineering program on your academic record is a distinctive way to show graduate schools and potential employers that you are a person who is committed to achieving a high level of engineering excellence through a rigorous academic program.

-HONE 105 Computer Programming for Engineers
+- HONE 105 Computer Programming for Engineers

-HONE 110 Data Acquisition and Processing
+- HONE 110 Data Acquisition and Processing

-HONE 202 Mechanics 1–Statics
+- HONE 202 Mechanics 1–Statics

-HONE 205 Circuits 1–Electrical Engineering
+- HONE 205 Circuits 1–Electrical Engineering

-Then, at the upper levels, students select specialized courses within their engineering major to customize with an honors experience by an “Honors-by-Contract” arrangement with the faculty, or with special topics courses (HONE 390), undergraduate research (HONE 340), or an internship (HONE 480).
+Then, at the upper levels, students select specialized courses within their engineering major to customize with an honors experience by an “Honors-by-Contract” arrangement with faculty.
+Students often customize special topics courses (HONE 390), undergraduate research (HONE 340), or an internship (HONE 480).
 Opportunities to work with a faculty member on research projects or through study abroad courses are also provided.